deborah-pardoq86q/notes/README.md

 # 2023-12-13
 - Today's programming wisdom is to prioritize readability and maintainability in your code.
 Writing clean, well-organized code that is easy to understand and modify will save time and headaches in the long run, especially when working on large projects with multiple developers.
 Use descriptive variable names, write comments to explain complex logic, and follow established coding conventions.
 Remember that code is read far more often than it is written, so make it easy for others (and your future self) to read and work with your code.

+# 2023-12-14
+- "Premature optimization is the root of all evil." - Donald Knuth.

+Focus on writing clear, understandable code first and optimize only when necessary.
+Chasing performance too early can lead to complex, hard-to-maintain code that may not even provide a significant speedup.